dvdvideo1234/TrackAssemblyTool/readme.md

          path or piece prefix/suffix
       * Open the file `dsv/MyStuff_TRACKASSEMBLY_ADDITIONS.txt`
          This is optional !
 If it does not exist then just create it.
 This file hold definitions of what props must be spawned with the track pieces.
-The are like scenery, button and stuff.
+These are like scenery, buttons and stuff.
-         A good example for an addon which uses ADDITIONS parameters is `Shinji's track pack`
+         A good example for an addon which uses [ADDITIONS](https://github.com/dvdvideo1234/TrackAssemblyTool/blob/master/data/trackassembly/dsv/cl_TRACKASSEMBLY_ADDITIONS.txt) parameters is `Shinji's track pack`
       * Open the file `dsv/MyStuff_TRACKASSEMBLY_PHYSPROPERTIES.txt`
          This is optional !
 If it does not exist then just create it.
-This part is optional if you heed additional physical properties
+This part is optional if you need additional physical properties

 *Note: After adding these models, the database can be exported again.